What happens to an ISA when someone dies

 Stocks and shares ISAs when someone dies

-For the executor, there are two options with the investments:
+The executor has two options for dealing with the investments:

 1. Sell the investments and pay the proceeds into the estate – the provider liquidates the holdings and transfers the cash

-2. Transfer in specie (transfer the investments themselves) to a surviving spouse’s or civil partner’s ISA — but only if both the deceased and the surviving spouse used the same provider
+2. Transfer in specie (transfer the investments themselves, without selling) to a surviving spouse’s or civil partner’s ISA – but only if both the deceased and the surviving spouse hold ISAs at the same provider

-The in-specie option is often not widely advertised.
-If the surviving spouse holds an ISA at the same provider as the deceased, it is worth asking whether this is available.
-It avoids the need to sell and repurchase investments, which can trigger timing risk and transaction costs.
+The in-specie option is available only with the same ISA provider.
+If the surviving spouse holds an ISA at the same provider as the deceased, it is worth asking whether in-specie transfer is available.
+It avoids the need to sell and repurchase investments, which eliminates timing risk (the risk that prices move between sale and repurchase) and transaction costs.

-If the surviving spouse is at a different provider, the investments are sold, and the cash can be used (along with the APS allowance) to repurchase equivalent investments in the survivor’s ISA.
+If the surviving spouse is at a different provider – or if the deceased’s provider does not offer in-specie transfers – the investments must be sold and the cash used (via the APS allowance) to repurchase equivalent investments in the survivor’s ISA.

 Lifetime ISA (LISA) when someone dies